NewTuricum/Droidiqa/README.md

 # Droidiqa - A Zilliqa library for Android

-Droidiqa is an Android wrapper around Zilliqa's firestack library and comes with several improvements:
+Droidiqa is an unofficial Android wrapper around Firestack's Laksa Zilliqa-library and comes with several OS-specific features:
 - Resolves SpongyCastle key generation issues on higher Android SDKs
 - Maintains its own room database
 - Lifecycle awareness